har-si/dotfiles-linux/docs/setupGuide.md

 nmtui trash-cli ncdu seahorse`

 1. Install Helix, Marksman LSP, Glow MD Viewer (follow instructions from website)
-    - Helix: download using COPR
+    - Helix: install from dnf `sudo dnf install helix`
-    - Marksman: download binaries and store at ~/.local/bin and make it executable
+    - Marksman: download binaries and store at ~/.local/bin and make it executable.
+Rename the binaries to `marksman`
     - Glow: download binaries and save at ~/.local/bin and make it executable

 1. Install MS Fonts (follow instructions on web to install on Fedora)